-It's been twenty years since Buffalo Bills fans' heart were collectively ripped out at the same time.
-Today is the twentieth anniversary of the Bills' first trip to the Super Bowl and the most exciting and devastating day in team history.
+It's been years since Buffalo Bills fans' heart were collectively ripped out at the same time.
+Today is the anniversary of the Bills' first trip to the Super Bowl and the most exciting and devastating day in team history.

 The Bills and their fans were riding high on pure excitement.
 After a complete dismantling of the Los Angeles Raiders on January 20, the Bills faced off against the New York Giants a week later.
 A cloud of fear and patriotism hung over the event, as the United States had just begun combat operations in the Persian Gulf.
 With both the Giants and Bills sporting red, white, and blue, the crowd was a sea of American pride with fans waving team flags alongside the American flag.